-Yes, the state of Montana makes criminal and arrest records publicly available.
-They keep and maintain a large database of records online where someone can set up an account for ongoing use or just checkout as a guest.
+Yes, Montana arrest records and criminal records are publicly available.
+They keep and maintain a large database of records online where someone can set up an account for ongoing use or just checkout as a guest to do a criminal lookup.
 Each file costs $14.50.
 They provide both fingerprint and name-based searches.
 They recommend fingerprints as they are much more reliable for finding matches.
 If they can’t find a match while online, they will contact the requestor later with it.
 Most inquiries are instant.

 |American Indian or Alaska Native||18%|